arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 RETURN { doc: NEW, type: OLD ? 'update' : 'insert' }
 ```

-## Transactionality
+## Transactionality and Limitations

-On a single server, upserts are executed transactionally in an all-or-nothing
+- On a single server, upserts are generally executed transactionally in an
-fashion.
+  all-or-nothing fashion.

-If the RocksDB engine is used and intermediate commits are enabled, a query may
+  For sharded collections in cluster deployments, the entire query and/or upsert
+  operation may not be transactional, especially if it involves different shards,
+  DB-Servers, or both.

-execute intermediate transaction commits in case the running transaction (AQL
+- Queries may execute intermediate transaction commits in case the running
-query) hits the specified size thresholds.
-In this case, the query's operations
+  transaction (AQL query) hits the specified size thresholds.
+This writes the
-carried out so far will be committed and not rolled back in case of a later
+  data that has been modified so far and it is not rolled back in case of a later
-abort/rollback.
-That behavior can be controlled by adjusting the intermediate
-commit settings for the RocksDB engine.

-For sharded collections, the entire query and/or upsert operation may not be
-transactional, especially if it involves different shards and/or DB-Servers.

-## Limitations
+  abort/rollback of the transaction.

+  Such  **intermediate commits** can occur for `UPSERT` operations over all
+  documents of a large collection, for instance.
+This has the side-effect that
+  atomicity of this operation cannot be guaranteed anymore and ArangoDB cannot
+  guarantee that "read your own writes" in upserts work.

+  This is only an issue if you write a query where your search condition would
+  hit the same document multiple times, and only if you have large transactions.
+  You can adjust the behavior of the RocksDB storage engine by increasing the
+  `intermediateCommit` thresholds for data size and operation counts.

 - The lookup and the insert/update/replace parts are executed one after
   another, so that other operations in other threads can happen in
   between.
-This means if multiple UPSERT queries run concurrently, they
+This means if multiple `UPSERT` queries run concurrently, they
   may all determine that the target document does not exist and then
   create it multiple times!

   Note that due to this gap between the lookup and insert/update/replace,
-  even with a unique index there may be duplicate key errors or conflicts.
+  even with a unique index, duplicate key errors or conflicts can occur.
   But if they occur, the application/client code can execute the same query
   again.

-  To prevent this from happening, one should add a unique index to the lookup
+  To prevent this from happening, you should add a unique index to the lookup
   attribute(s).
 Note that in the cluster a unique index can only be created if
   it is equal to the shard key attribute of the collection or at least contains
   it as a part.